ANSSI-FR/rust-guide/src/en/libraries.md

 It should be noticed that the quality (in terms of security, performance, readability, etc.) of the published crates is very variable.
 Moreover, their maintenance can be irregular or interrupted.
-The usage of each component from this repository should be justified, and the developer should validate the correct application of rules from the current guide in their code.
+The usage of each component from this repository should be justified, and developers should validate the correct application of rules from the current guide in their code.
 Several tools can aid in that task.